-Fridges, freezers, and cold storage rooms or cabinets typically hold goods of significant value that will deteriorate and likely needs to be disposed of if the temperature is out of the required range.
-Both too high and too low temperatures can be problematic.
+Fridges, freezers, and cold storage rooms or cabinets typically hold goods of significant value that will deteriorate and likely need to be disposed of if the temperature is out of the required range.
+Both too-high and too-low temperatures can be problematic.
 As unexpected scenarios like a mechanical breakdown or power failure can happen, a good system to monitor the temperature is critical to assure the quality of the goods.

 The DT Smart cold storage solution